Ibexian/EastMeetsKitchen/_posts/2017-07-18-vegan-chinese-peanut-cookies.md

     feature: 335-1.jpg
 ---

 These Chinese peanut (not peanut butter) cookies are a really fun treat during Chinese New Years.
-It's made from ground up roasted peanuts, so the texture is sandy and more like a peanut shortbread cookie rather than a peanut butter cookies.
+It's made from ground up roasted peanuts, so the texture is sandy and more like a peanut shortbread cookie rather than a peanut butter cookie.
 It's going to be an amazing treat for anyone who likes peanuts in their dessert.

 <figure>
     <img src="/images/335-3.jpg">